alecamcr/Immigration-RSE/README.md

 > **Note:** The flags will only change information for some of the plots but not for all of them, as not every data set has complete information.
 External migration does not contain information about sex and age and sex and age does not consider country.

 The summary program is built upon three other programs which plot specific information about external migration, internal migration and sex and age.
-These programs can also be used from the bash so that the arguments are only applied to specific plots.
+These programs can also be used from the independently from the terminal so that the arguments are only applied to their specific output plots.
 It'll allow to have more control over the plots.

 ## External migration